Belartale/burst-generate-files/README.md

 ```
 ### Create config file

-Lets create `generate.config.ts` in root of your project.
+Let's create `generate.config.ts` in the root of your project.

-First of all you need to add import of `burst-generate-files`, and get `generateTemplateFiles` function.
+First of all you need to add import of `burst-generate-files`, and get `generationCLI` function.

 That function require two parameters, root path of your application and array of settings.